rust-lang/vscode-rust/README.md

 ## Instructions

-Git clone or download the files, and for either client, use `npm install` in their respective directories to download and install the required modules.
+Git clone or download the files and use `npm install` in the directory to download and install the required modules.

 Next, without installing the client as a regular VSCode extension, open the client folder in VSCode.
 Go to the debugger and run "Launch Extension".
 This